CFSebastian/OOP_2/src/main/java/proiect/README.md

 -selectPc() -  list all the computers in the memory and prompts the user to select his choice
 -getComponentListOf(String type) -  gets a list of components depending on what type is selected

+### Part 2
+**Repositories**
+Functions for insert, update, select after partial name and delete functions

+**services for components**
+Functions for insert, update, select after partial name and delete functions

+**Audit service**
+-addToAudit() - function to write in files/audit.txt when a user selects one of the actions possible in the primary menu and saves the current date and time at witch the action occurred

+**Admin**
+Diverse function to test the CRUD functions from services for the 4 components that have tables in the DB